-You now have the ability to register the BestNotes application with your mobile device.
-Your device will generate a one time password that you can provide to authenticate the application.
+You now have the ability to register the BestNotes application with an authentication app on your mobile device.
+Your device will generate a one-time code that will authenticate your login attempt.

 How do I enable 2-Factor Authentication for my account?

 You will see an option to enable 2-Factor Authentication on the "My Account" screen in BestNotes.
 When you choose that option, a QR code will appear on the screen with instructions to scan the code with your Authenticator App.
 Once you have registered BestNotes with your device, you will input the code that is generated on the device to verify the connection was successful.
 For more detailed instructions visit, Enable 2-Factor Authentication.

 When will I be required to input my 2-Factor Authentication code?

 Once the 2-Factor Authentication is enabled for your account, you will be asked to provide your one-time code the next time you log in to BestNotes.
 When providing the one-time code, you will see an option to "Remember this device for 30 days."
 If you choose that option, BestNotes won't prompt you for the one-time code on that device until that time period has elapsed.